nex3/nex3.github.io/source/blog/336-computer-power-and-human-reason.md

     > [M]any professional programmers believe that their craft is difficult
     > because the languages with which they must deal have rigid syntactical
     > rules.
 There is > therefore a persistent cry for natural-language, e.g.,
     > English, programming systems.
-Programmers who hold to this believe have
+Programmers who hold to this belief have
     > probably never tackled a truly difficult problem, and have therefore never
     > felt the need for really deep criticism from the computer.[^3]